5G-MAG/rt-mbs-examples/scripts/tmux/Readme.md

 4. Run `bash ./mbs-transport-function-tutorial.sh` to start the tmux session with all required components.
 5. You can navigate between the different panes using `Ctrl+b` followed by the arrow keys or by typing the concrete number of the pane you want to switch to.
-6. Navigate to the `UPF` pane and enter the `sudo` password when prompted.
-7. Now all processes should be running.
-You can continue using the components now.

 #### Stopping the MBSTF Tutorial tmux session